Lifka/thor-av-multiscanner/README.md

 At the moment, the application uses [Malice dockers images](https://hub.docker.com/u/malice "Malice dockers images").
 But it can be configured to use any other image, as long as it returns the result in a similar JSON format.

-This application uses a file in JSON format where the Docker commands that will be used for operations with each of the antivirus are indicated.
+This application uses a file in JSON format that indicates the Docker commands to be used for operations with each of the antivirus engines.
 Each object in the list represents an antivirus configured in a Docker container.

 ```
 {